SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSChatAgent/PickUpFirstChatSession.md

 so.topic: reference
 ---

+# NSChatSessionEntity PickUpFirstChatSession()

 'answer' the first available session from the queue: assign the session to the user.
 The welcome message is sent to the customer.

 **Returns:** NSChatSessionEntity